 The 1960s fashion world was in for a big shake up, a youth driven earthquake of change.
 The sweater was divided into two fashion demographics — the first was the old guard, for women who embraced the 1950s regal look of clean lines.
 Like their fashion icon Jackie O, these women wore sweaters that fit the new boxy silhouette.
 Sweaters and cardigans were not form fitting anymore.
 Now they fit loose like a box from shoulder to hip.
 Embellishments weren’t fancy beading or small buttons.
 Instead, the chunky knit sweater or “bulkie” was developed.

 Sweater knits were heavy, defined patterns with raised knit in embellishment.
 Texture was the name of the sweater game.
-Vertical stripes, zig zags, flowers, leaves covered sweaters.
-Collars, if they had them, were oversized rolls, large shirt collars and short shawls.
+Vertical stripes, zig zags, flowers, and leaves covered sweaters.
+Collars, if they had them, were oversized rolls, large shirt collars, and short shawls.
 Even collarless cardigans had thick collar bands and matching cuff bands.
 Every detail that was hidden in the 1950s was dramatized in the 1960s.

 Sweaters looked hand-knit, or arts and crafts-like, which reflected the youth’s movement away from refined designer fashion to homemade arts.
-Many buttons were covered in matching knit yarn instead of plastic or were made of wood for a more natural down to earth vibe.
+Many buttons were covered in matching knit yarn instead of plastic, or were made of wood for a more natural down to earth vibe.
 Buttons were back to being overall bigger.
 Their similarities to early ’20s sweaters is striking.

 Early ’60s colors still favored pastels in spring, while fall and winter saw new earth tone colors emerge — mustard yellow, moss green, burnt orange, sea blue.
 Just like in the 1920s and again in the 1940s, more sweaters had knit-in patterns.
-They were not quite mod et, but they were Art Deco, Folk, or featured big florals.
+They were not quite mod yet, but they were Art Deco, Folk, or featured big florals.

 The other demographic of ’60s fashion was the youth.
 They heavily influenced mature women’s sweater fashion while developing their own trends.